garrandall/popular-music-data/tracks/tender-love-force-m-d--s.md

 I want you more and more, can't resist you
-Ooh then I feel your touch, tender love
+Oh then I feel your touch, tender love
 Loving me straight from the heart, hold me nearer Please let me be a part of the tender love you're giving to me